0x0arash/next-schema/README.md

 # Next Schema

+A type-safe React component for injecting JSON-LD structured data in Next.js apps using [schema-dts](https://github.com/google/schema-dts).

 ## What

-`next-schema` provides a simple utility to inject JSON-LD structured data into your Next.js applications using the schema-dts definitions.
-It is built with TypeScript and React, ensuring type-safety and efficient rendering.
+`next-schema` is a lightweight React component built with TypeScript that allows you to inject JSON-LD structured data into your Next.js applications.
+It leverages the [`schema-dts`](https://github.com/google/schema-dts) library to provide type-safe schema definitions, ensuring your structured data is valid and easy to maintain.

+## Features

+- Type-safe JSON-LD schemas powered by [`schema-dts`](https://github.com/google/schema-dts)
+- Simple React component interface
+- Seamless integration with Next.js
+- Lightweight and zero runtime dependencies (only Typescript types)

 ## Why

 - Simplify the integration of JSON-LD schema markup in Next.js projects.
-- Provide a type-safe interface using schema-dts to generate structured data.
+- Provide a type-safe interface using [`schema-dts`](https://github.com/google/schema-dts) to generate structured data.

 ## Where